 A Philosophy of Reduction in San Diego

 Sharp Rees-Stealy Medical Group has been recognized as a high-quality medical group for more than 10 years, which leaders credit to the “The Sharp Experience.”
 The entire organization is built around caring for patients as people, taking a holistic view and working to improve the health of the entire community.

-“Sometimes it is easier for an already busy physician to write a prescription for an antibiotic or order imaging than to spend time with a patient and talk about why that might not be necessary,” says Parag Agnihotri, MD, Medical Director for Continuum of Care at Sharp Rees-Stealy Medical Group.
+“Sometimes it is easier for an already busy physician to write a prescription for an antibiotic or order imaging than to spend time with a patient and talk about why that might not be necessary,” said Parag Agnihotri, MD, Medical Director for Continuum of Care at Sharp Rees-Stealy Medical Group.
 “It requires a meaningful dialogue between the patient and the physician around why this test, or why this treatment should not be done.
 But in our organization, we have worked to foster an environment where transparent data is welcome, and we really are starting to see change.”

-The group has engaged clinic providers at 19 sites including primary care offices, urgent care settings, cardiology, physical medicine and neurology.
-All providers were sent educational material reminding them when antibiotics for low back pain imaging is appropriate or inappropriate.
+The group engaged clinic providers at 19 sites including primary care offices, urgent care settings, cardiology, physical medicine and neurology.
+All providers were sent educational material reminding them when antibiotics for low-back pain imaging is appropriate or inappropriate.
 Primary care physicians (PCPs) were sent their individual rates in all three objective measures, along with patient details for review.
 These reports also introduced and tied in patient-friendly resources from Consumer Reports on both topics.
 Sharp also established a physician “peer-to-peer consult” process to help determine when cardiac stress tests were appropriate and when more conservative care was recommended.
-These efforts have helped Sharp reduce both their use of antibiotics and their use of cardiac stress testing by approximately 5%.
+These efforts helped Sharp reduce both their use of antibiotics and their use of cardiac stress testing by approximately 5%.